3 for 2 on interior paint mixing at B&Q

 5.3 | Talent Acquisition

-In 2022 SWUKL continued to focus on improving the number of females across the business by introducing key metrics on female talent recruitment and promotions of female talent in SWUKL’s leadership pipeline.
-SWUKL increased its female talent in its leadership pipeline to 26.1% of total headcount compared to 25,6% of total headcount in 2021.
+In 2023 SWUKL continued to focus on improving the number of females across the business by focusing on and reporting key metrics on female talent recruitment and promotions in SWUKL’s leadership pipeline.
+SWUKL increased its female talent in its leadership pipeline to 27.3% (2022 – 26.1%) and in senior leadership pipeline to 21,7% of total leadership positions.

 SWUKL’s business practice requires all interview shortlists to include a minimum number of females.
 Managers have been given training to review only essential qualification requirements for job postings, where it is applicable to do so.
 Regarding third party suppliers, preference, where possible, is given to recruitment suppliers who are female owned, and all suppliers must show evidence of a commitment to ID&E when partnering with the Talent Acquisition Team.